Back to Top

 This class is a general course in clinical pharmacology designed to provide the student with a fundamental understanding of the rationale for pharmacologic intervention for selected drugs; the use of drug information sources; proper interaction with the patient and prescriber; recognition of adverse drug reactions and drug abuse; and the basic principles of pharmacology and toxicology in humans.
 Course outline material will be covered through a general lecture format including classroom presentations, discussions and case studies.

-: PRACTICE MANAGEMENT 1
+: INTRODUCTION TO PRACTICE MANAGEMENT AND BUSINESS BASICS

 In the first of two Practice Management classes, students are provided an entry level introduction of basic business management principals including: MN business entities, basic accounting principals and budgeting, finance, insurance and legal issues, demographic research, marketing strategies, ICD coding and insurance reimbursement.
 Although this course is an overview of business management principals, emphasis will be placed upon acupuncture clinical practice management.

 The second of two Practice Management courses, this course focuses on the elements necessary to establish and grow your acupuncture practice in Minnesota.
 Students will begin by understanding the role of a Business Plan including defining target markets, insurance requirements and reimbursement, marketing/advertising, and office set up, e.g. accounting tools, front desk management and financing.
 Students will also prepare for entry into their clinical practice by preparing their clinical policies, forms and clinical best practices.
 In addition, student’s final project will be presentation of their business plan.